matthewscullydev/obsidian_trainer/README.md

 	- Set Link Distance to 30

 ---
+## Selecting Bubble Tree to Train With
+---

-Once you have generated a mindmap choose option 3 and type in the name of the bubble whose children you would like to practice retention with.
+Once you have generated a mindmap choose option 2 to select a root node for retetntion training.

+Type in the name of the bubble whose children you would like to practice retention with.

+When you enter free mode using option 1 its children will be turned into question marks.

+You will type in the names of the children which are converted into question marks in order to practice retention!

+---

 ![Example Video](https://imgur.com/W9uLAlh.gif)